RetroReversing/retroReversing/pages/consoles/psp/PSPSDK.md

   <div markdown="1" class="rr-post-markdown">
  This folder contains infromation on the officially supported fonts for PSP.

+The PGF font format is a proprietary font format developed by Sony specifically for the PlayStation Portable (PSP).
+It is used to render text in PSP applications and games efficiently, taking into account the constraints of the PSP hardware.
+PGF stands for PlayStation Game Font, and it is part of the PSP's system libraries.

  They are mainly:
  * FTT-Matisse Pro Latin - serif font
  * FTT-NewRodin Pro Latin - san serif font